Board Members, Committee Chairs, & Group Leadership

 While in Illinois, Dr. Hansen volunteered her time at the Pilsen Homeless Clinic and the Community Health Clinic and founded the Health Education Program at Deborah’s Place, an organization which provides emergency, interim housing, and various supportive programs for homeless women in Chicago.

-Dr. Hansen is married with two children, and when not spending time with her family, enjoys fitness activities.
+Dr. Hansen is married with two children, and when not spending time with her family, enjoys fitness activities and reading.

 Dr. Beecroft was born and raised outside of Columbus, Ohio.
 He attended Case Western Reserve University in Cleveland, Ohio where he obtained his Bachelor’s of Science Degree in Civil Engineering.
 He continued his education with Case Western Reserve University - School of Medicine, where he received his Medical Degree.
 Dr. Beecroft completed his residency training at Cook County Hospital in Chicago, Illinois.